dr-aheydari/ScientificComputing-Math233/README.md

 ## Usage:

-This repository may contain material that have been turned-in as an assignment or project for the purposes of course completion or research project, which means contents used from this repo could be considered as plagirism.
+This repository may contain material that have been turned-in as assignments for the purposes of course completion (or used in my research), which means reusing contents from this repo without citations could be considered plagirism.

 ## Contact Info: